stepper1029/Reversi/README.md

 contains the possible directions from which you can make connections between a starting cell and another cell on the board.
 These directions are represented by vectors which can be "added" to a cell in order to get a new cell in that direction.
 This is used to traverse through the board and find which pieces can be flipped and which moves are legal.
-The other enum is DiscColor which contains the colors that represent the different players.
+The other enum is DiskColor which contains the colors that represent the different players.
 It is convention for Reversi to be played by two players, represented by black and white, where black always goes first.

 ## Source organization:
 All components having to do with the model are in the src.cs3500.reversi.model package.
-This includes things like the model, board, cells, DiscColor and CellDirection enums, and the Creator class.
+This includes things like the model, board, cells, DiskColor and CellDirection enums, and the Creator class.
 All components having to do with the view are in the src.cs3500.reversi.view package.
 Right now, this only includes the text-based view and view interface.
 All tests are in the test.cs3500.reversi package, with package private model tests being in test.cs3500.reversi.model.